RTEMS/rtems-docs/user/start/prefixes.rst

 ..
 Copyright (C) 2016 Chris Johns <chrisj@rtems.org>

-.. index:: prefix
-.. _prefixes:
+.. _QuickStartPrefixes:

 Prefixes
 ========

+.. index:: prefix

 You will see the term :ref:term:`prefix` referred to thoughout this documentation and in a wide number of software packages you can download from